dclnbrght/web/software.md

 ## Software Engineering

 [Software Engineer as AI Pilot, Navigating the Future of Coding](/software/software-engineer-as-ai-pilot/) \
-The future of software development is coming faster than ever and the traditional role of the coder is undergoing a profound transformation.
+The future of software development is changing faster than ever and the traditional role of the software engineer is undergoing a profound transformation.

 ## Tools